god-dev-team/terraform-eks-env-workshop/README.md

 ## Work with cluster

-For destroy some module just remove it from modules.tf and run
+For destroy some module just remove it from modules.tf and run.

 `terraform plan -out plan && terraform apply plan`